 For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 How much freedom do we have in Christ?
 What may we do with our freedom?
 These are the questions that the church in Thyatira grappled with towards the end of the first century.
-Plagued by trials and temptations under tyrannical Roman rule, John penned words and comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.
+Plagued by trials and temptations under tyrannical Roman rule, John penned words of comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.

 Thyatira is known today as Akhisar in far west Turkey.
 This ancient city was strategically located as a buffer to the Roman empire, obstructing the path of its enemies and giving it time to gather military strength.
 It was found in a rich agricultural area, famous for its purple dye and wine.
 This city prospered during the Roman Empire through the security of the army and the trade routes through it.
 The archaeological discoveries of temple ruins, monuments and its amphitheatre give us a glimpse of the historical culture.
 Ancient manuscripts reveal that many Jews settled in Thyatira during the reign of Seleucus I (305-281 BC).

 Thyatiran coins of that era reveal strong trade guilds of weaving, leather, pottery, and bronze melting active in this city.
 These guilds, forerunners to our trade unions, formed leagues who promoted and protected their trade and its workers.
 In this pagan environment, the guilds had their own gods whom they worshipped in the hope of success and prosperity.
 These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods – ending in revelries and religious orgies, symbolizing the prosperity of their trades.